Boletus pinetorum

-Boletus pinetorum is an edible bolete fungus generally found in Fennoscandia.
-It was described as a new species in 2009 from a collection made in Finland.
+Boletus pinetorum is an edible bolete fungus in the family Boletaceae.
+Generally found in Fennoscandia, it was described as a new species in 2009 from a collection made in Finland.
 It resembles the popular Boletus edulis but is distinct from that species genetically.
 Fruitbodies of B. pinetorum have greyish brown caps with wrinkled margins.
 The bolete is mycorrhizal with pines, and grows in dry sandy pine heaths and dry coniferous forests.

+Taxonomy

+Boletus pinetorum was formally introduced as a new species by Korhonen, Liimatainen and Niskanen in their 2009 study of the Boletus edulis complex in Fennoscandia.
+The authors compared six taxa in Boletus sect.
+Boletus occurring in Finland, using both traditional morphological characters and DNA sequence data from the internal transcribed spacers (ITS1, ITS2) and the intergenic spacer region IGS1.
+Although molecular analyses did not fully resolve relationships within the B. edulis group, consistent differences in spore shape, the dimensions and shape of caulocystidia (specialised cells on the stipe), and the structure of the pileipellis (cap cuticle) supported recognition of B pinetorum as a distinct species.